 In school, we were taught that making a mistake is bad.
 If you fail an exam, there’s no second try.

-Because taking the exact same exam again is definitely out of the question – there’s no second chances to that!
+Because taking the exact, same test again is definitely out of the question – there are no second chances to that!

-Now imagine… what if things were different such that if you failed an exam – you are allowed to retake the exact same exam over and over again until you get a perfect score.
+What if when you fail an exam, you are allowed to retake the exact, same test over and over again until you get a perfect score.
 Wouldn’t that be great?!

 In life, we often live like we’re still in school.

-Our goals are like exams we need to pass, so we do our best not to make too many mistakes and fail, because we believe there’s no second chances to taking the exact same exam.
+Our goals are like exams we need to pass.
+So we do our best not to make too many mistakes and fail.
+Because we believe there are no second chances to taking the exact same test.

-But life doesn’t work that way… and I’m a firm believer that when we fail, we always have the chance to take that “exact same exam” again and again until we get that perfect score.
+But life doesn’t work that way.
+And I’m a firm believer that when we fail, we always have the chance to take that “exact same test” again and again until we get that perfect score.